-11Sep The Le Mans watch that WILL RACE Le Mans!
+11Sep The Le Mans watch that RACED at Le Mans!

 Omologato Race watches at Le Mans 2020

 History was made on the mythical La Sarthe circuit at the Le Mans 24 Hour race on Saturday and Sunday, September 19 and 20, 2020, but it wasn’t just made by racing cars.

 For the first time in the 97-year history of the Le Mans 24 Hour, a watch has competed in the world’s greatest endurance race.

 Sixteen of Omologato’s custom-designed Le Mans Dragon chronographs were strapped into the cockpits of the DragonSpeed team’s Oreca-Gibson LMP2 racers.

 Of course, that’s been done before.
 The Le Mans 24 Hour has attracted watchmakers from all over the world and plenty of drivers have raced with watches on before.

 The difference with the Omologato program is that 14 of the Le Mans Dragon chronographs to have raced at Le Mans are now for sale.

 The other two raced Le Mans Dragons will be auctioned for charity, with one of them benefitting Omologato’s preferred charity, the Big Cat Sanctuary (www.thebigcatsanctuary.org).

 The unique program has raised the bar in watch collection, and they’re the only watches in the history of the race to have competed as part of the racing cars, rather than worn on a driver’s wrist.